 As a parent, I long to pray for my kids more faithfully.
 I long to stand in agreement with my Savior, and pray bold and powerful prayers for my kids.
 But sometimes I get stuck.
 Sometimes I can’t find the words.
-Paul’s words to the Colossian church offer eight spiritual truths to pray over my children.
+Paul’s words to the Colossian church offer eight spiritual truths to pray over my children, and yours.

 In the end, God doesn’t care about the eloquence of our prayers — always knowing the perfect words to say for our children — so much as the condition of our hearts.
 Offering these prayers for my kids daily has centered my focus and blessed my prayer life, molding my heart to want the things God wants for my children.

 1. Pray they will be filled with the knowledge of God’s will in all spiritual wisdom and understanding.
 (Colossians 1:9)